 (f) Workpapers supporting the incremental cost calculations.

+(5) Incremental cost compliance option.

-(5) Alternative Compliance Pathway.
-For any period in which a utility relies on RCW 19.405.060(3) as the basis for compliance with the standard under RCW 19.405.040(1) or RCW 19.405.050(1), the utility must document those expenditures that are directly attributable to actions necessary to comply with the requirements of RCW 19.405.040 and 19.405.050 using the requirements of this section.
+(a) For any period in which a utility relies on RCW 19.405.060(3) as the basis for compliance with the standard under RCW 19.405.040(1) or RCW 19.405.050(1), the utility must request a determination from the commission when filing its clean energy compliance report, per WAC 480-100-650.
+The utility must document those investments and expenses that are directly attributable to actions necessary to comply with the requirements of RCW 19.405.040 and 19.405.050 using the requirements of this section.
 The utility must also provide evidence that over the applicable period, the utility has maximized investments in renewable resources and nonemitting electric generation before using alternative compliance options allowed under RCW 19.405.040(1)(b).

-WAC 480-100-680 Enforcement
+WAC 480-100-665 Enforcement

 (1) General.
 The commission may take enforcement action in response to a utility’s failure to comply with the provisions of Chapter 19.405 RCW, this chapter of the commission’s rules, or a commission order implementing those requirements.